 Director/Screenplay – Ernie Barbarash, Producers – Suzanne Colvin Goulding & Jon Goulding, Photography – Francois Dagenais, Music – Norman Orenstein, Visual Effects – Mr. X Inc. (Supervisor – Aaron Weintraub), Special Effects – JMS SPFX Ltd. (Supervisor – Jeff M. Skochko), Makeup Effects – Grand Unified Theories (Supervisors – A.S.
 Hamilton & Maya Kulenovic), Eye Effects – Mandy Ketcherson, Production Design – Jon Goulding.
-Production Company – Lions Gate Films/Mad Circus Films Inc/Mr. X Inc./Cube Forward Productions Inc
+Production Company – Lions Gate Films/Mad Circus Films Inc/Mr. X Inc./Cube Forward Productions Inc.

 Zachary Bennett (Eric Wynn), David Huband (Dodd), Stephanie Moore (Cassandra Rains), Martin Roach (Robert Haskell), Michael Riley (Mr Jax), Mike “Nug” Nahrgang (Meyerhold), Terri Hawkes (Jellico), Richard McMillan (Bartok), Josh Peace (Mr Finn), Diego Klattenhoff (Mr Quigley), Tony Munch (Owen)

 Two technicians, Wynn and Dodd, are monitoring another group of people as they navigate the maze inside one of the cubes.
-The highly intelligent Wynn is drawn to Rains, one of the women in the current experiment.
+Wynn is drawn to Rains, one of the women in the current experiment.
 Wynn becomes upset after realising that she is a political protestor who has been placed inside without signed consent.
 He breaks strict protocol and enters the cube himself to guide the group to safety.
-This causes much upset with the controllers upstairs who send a team down to eliminate Wynn and all of the others inside the cube.
+This causes much upset with the controllers upstairs who send a team down to eliminate Wynn and the others inside the cube.

 Vincenzo Natali’s Cube (1997) was a cult hit at worldwide film festivals with its ingenious premise of a group of strangers attempting to puzzle their way through a deadly labyrinth.
 That success spawned a better-budgeted sequel with Cube2: Hypercube (2002).
 Cube Zero was the third and so far last of the Cube films.
-With Cube Zero, direction has been handed over to Ernie Barbarash who also wrote and produced Cube2: Hypercube.
-Barbarash has directed a number of other genre films subsequently, including Stir of Echoes: The Homecoming (2007), They Wait (2007), Hardwired (2009), Meteor (tv mini-series, 2009) and Ticking Clock (2010).
+Subsequent to this, there was also Cube (2021), a Japanese remake of the original.

-Unfortunately, this means that all we are left with the drama outside the cube – the first half of the film is centred around the bickering between the two bored technicians, which seems to go on forever.
+Unfortunately, this means that all we are left with the drama outside the cube.
+The first half of the film is centred around the bickering between the two bored technicians, which seems to go on forever.
 There is an interesting attempt to set everything inside a retro-futurist world – but despite the film’s focus on the controllers for the bulk of its running time, it comes no closer to offering any explanation for the cubes or the purpose of the experiments.
 (Not to mention that the retro-future seems to contradict the events of Cube2, which gave the appearance that everything was set contemporary).

 Ernie Barbarash’s other addition to the series is that of plentiful gore sequences.
 There is an undeniably eye-catching opening scene where Jasmin Geljo enters a room and is sprayed with what seems like water, only for it to start peeling his skin off and cause his flesh to collapse to the floor, leaving a denuded skeleton.
-Elsewhere there are scenes where Richard McMillan is caught by razor wires and sliced apart, where we see a victim chained up and burned away to the skeleton or where another person is infected with a disease that causes their skin to peel away before they are splattered in a trap.
+Elsewhere there are scenes where Richard McMillan is caught by razor wires and sliced apart, where we see a victim chained up and burned away to the skeleton and another person is infected with a disease that causes their skin to peel away before they are splattered in a trap.
 What we have now feels less like a science-fictional conceptual puzzle film than a horror film focused around the provision of novelty gore effects at regular intervals.